bbl/secretize/README.md

 <p  align="center">
   <img width="409" height="450" src=".assets/logo.png"/>
+<i> Secretize is a kustomize plugin that helps to generate kubernetes secrets from various sources.
+It's like a swiss army knife, but for kubernetes secrets. </i>
 </p>

-Secretize is a kustomize plugin that helps to generate kubernetes secrets from various sources.
-It's like a swiss army knife, but for kubernetes secrets.

 ---